cycle/docs/basic/relation.md

 WHERE "user_address"."city" = 'New York';
 ```

-You can freely combine `load` and `with` method, ORM will help you to avoid collisions:
+You can freely combine `load` and `with` methods, ORM will help you to avoid collisions:

 ```php
 $result = $orm->getRepository(User::class)